blueputty01/class_notes/anki rules for LLM.md

 # New note syntax

 Double line breaks delineate new notes.
-Thus do not insert two line breaks unless creating a separate note about separate content.
+Thus do not insert two line breaks.

 # Extra syntax

-For supplementary information that is not essential enough to be tested on but helps support the material clozed, prefix the line with `>`
+For supplementary information (content in the extra field) that is not essential enough to be tested on but helps support the clozed material, prefix the line with `>`.
+Notes must begin with the cloze material then be followed by the extra syntax.
+Do not mix, such as cloze, then extra, then cloze again.

+The extra field is only shown after the answer clozed material is shown and should therefore not contain clozed content.

-# example
+# examples

-Here is an example of a note that fits my specifications.
+Here is an two examples of note that fit my specifications.

 Let $R$ be a simple region in the $xy$ plane with a piecewise smooth boundary $C$ oriented **counterclockwise** (if there's a mismatch, **pick up a negative sign**).
 Let $M$ and $N$ be functions of two variables having continuous partial derivatives on $R$.
 Then
 $\int_{C}M(x,y)\,d x+N(x,y)\,d y=**\int\int_R\left({\frac{\partial N}{\partial x}}-{\frac{\partial M}{\partial y}}\right)d A**$